 Under the existing UNC arrangements a customer may be left with no option other than to vacate the site (because the relevant charges they would receive do not in anyway match their use of the system).
-This may leave unused capacity.
-If the customer is able to effectively reduce their Supply Point Capacity to match intended use this may help to avoid the sterilisation of capacity.
+This may leave unused capacity and lead to inefficient use of the Network.
+If the customer is able to effectively reduce their Supply Point Capacity to match intended use this may help to avoid the sterilisation of capacity which leads to more efficient planning and operation of the system [how does this mod help system operation on a daily basis].